naruaika/grapik-quran/README.md

 Using this app, you'll be able to:

-- Open any Quran variant (8 variants in 5 qira'at)
+- Download and read any variants of the complete Quran (8 variants in 5 qira'at)
-- Read the full Quran
 - Navigate to any specific page/surah/ayah/juz
-- Read translation in 39 languages
+- Download and read translation in 39 languages
-- Select and copy (by pressing `ctrl+C`) the selected ayah(s) as text
+- Select and copy the selected ayah(s) and translations as text

 ## Background